-For 2021, the School's facility was shared with Mater Academy Preparatory High School.
-Management allocates a proportionate share of leases, salaries, supplies, and other operating expenses to each school individually based on student enrollment and usage of facilities and staff to these schools a operated by Mater Academy Central, Inc. As a result of these allocations there at times, there may be due from or to balances between these schools.
+For 2022, the School shares certain expenses with Mater Academy Preparatory High School, a charter school adjacent to the School campus.
+Management allocates a proportionate share of salaries, lunch receipts and expenses, supplies, and other operating expenses to each school individually based on student enrollment and usage of expenses and staff to these schools operated by Mater Academy Central, Inc. As a result of these allocations there at times, there may be due from or to balances between these schools.